AmbientServices/AmbientServices.Async/README.md

 2. Update the function signature to return Task or ValueTask and take a CancellationToken (if needed).
 Use ValueTask unless you need to interact with other systems that don't support ValueTask, or if you need to await the result more than once (ValueTasks can only be awaited once).
 3. Change all the calls to Async.RunTaskSync to "await Async.RunTask" and all calle to Async.RunSync to "await Async.Run"
 4. Go to each of the callers and switch them to use Async.RunTaskSync or Async.RunSync, as above.
 5. Repeat these steps until all instances of Async.RunTaskSync and Async.RunSync are gone.
 At some point you'll get to the top of the stack where either you're in top-level thread function of your own creation, or you're getting called by a framework or third party an synchronous mode.
 If you're being called by the framework or third-party code, there is presumably a way to be called async.
-If it's a thread of yourw own making, switch the thread function from a thread to an invocation of HighPerformanceFifoThreadScheduler.Run.
+If it's a thread of yourw own making, switch the thread function from a thread to an invocation of FifoThreadScheduler.Run.

 Note that this process does not include switching to use IAsyncEnumerable<> and IAsyncDisposable.
 These changes can be made during the transition, but I would recommend making these changes after the above steps are complete, as these changes are much more complicated and will alter the flow of the code.